dojo/docs/dojox/grid/EnhancedGrid.rst

 Following below is a full list of EnahancedGrid plugins, please refer to the separate doc page for more details:

-* 'Nested Sorting' - Multiple column sorting
+* 'Nested Sorting <dojox/grid/EnhancedGrid/plugins/NestedSorting>' - Multiple column sorting
 * 'Indirect Selection' - Selecting rows with radio buttons or check boxes
 * 'Declarative context menus' - Context menus for header, row, cell and selected regions
 * `Filter <dojox/grid/EnhancedGrid/plugins/Filter>`_ - Support for defining rules to filter grid content in various data types.